erkanMechatronics/Embedded-Software-Library---Eren-Erkan-Yerli/README.md

 2. Projects:
 A collection of projects where I apply my knowledge of peripherals and FreeRTOS to develop functional applications.

+My goal is to secure my first role as an Embedded Software Engineer, and this repository represents my journey in this field.

 Feel free to explore, and any feedback is welcome!

 Eren Erkan Yerli